sourav-mazumder/Zeppelin-With-R/README.md

 bin/zeppelin.sh # to start zeppelin or
 bin/zeppelin-daemon.sh # to start zeppelin as a daemon
 ```

-## Running the Demo Notebook

-There is an RInterpreter notebook included.
-This is intended for for two groups of people:

-* Members of the Zeppelin community who are reviewing the pull request for inclusion, to show them how the R interpreter works.
-* Members of the R community who are not familiar with Zeppelin and may be interested in the R interpreter and Zeppelin for their projects.

-To run the notebook properly the following additional packages should be installed:

- * `devtools`
- * `googleVis`
- * `rCharts`

-The notebook is not intended to be part of the submission.

 ## Using the R Interpreter